Overload119/amirsharif.com/_posts/2018-04-29-great-at-work-book-notes.md

 ---
 layout: single
-title: "Great at Work: Cheatsheet"
+title: 'Great at Work: Cheatsheet'
+tags: book-review
 excerpt: Summary of the book with the same name.
 ---